jepler/wwvbpy/README.md

 # Updating DUT1 data

-This program can get updated DUT1 data from a US Government-operated website.
+This program can get updated DUT1 data from an IERS-operated website.
 If the details of this website's operation have not changed, the current information can be retrieved by running the shell script `get-iers.sh` and transformed into the compact representation `iersdata.py` by running